Can I ask whether a job applicant has previously been convicted of a crime?

-Last December the City Council voted to pass the Los Angeles Fair Chance Initiative (LAFCI), an ordinance that prohibits many business owners from asking about a potential job applicant’s prior criminal history, at least until a conditional job offer has been made.
+City Council voted in December 2016 to pass the Los Angeles Fair Chance Initiative (LAFCI), an ordinance that prohibits many business owners from asking about a potential job applicant’s prior criminal history, at least until a conditional job offer has been made.

-The ordinance applies to all employers located in or doing business in the City of Los Angeles with ten or more employees and all city contractors with ten or more employees.
+The ordinance applies to all employers located in or doing business in the City of Los Angeles with ten or more employees.
+The ordinance also applies to all city contractors with ten or more employees.
 There are some exceptions that apply in certain fields, with child care and law enforcement being prime examples.

 The idea behind the initiative, also regularly referred to as ban the box laws, is to stop employers from automatically dismissing a job candidate because they have been convicted of a crime.